ma-ha/rest-web-ui/html/modules/pong-io/README.md

 Changes are POSTed to the 'dataURL' and the response will be set as update.

-### LEDs
+### Lights / LEDs
-The LED needs only a unique ID and coordinates where to place it.
+The Lights or LEDs needs only a unique ID and coordinates where to place it.

 	"moduleConfig":{ ...
 		"io":[ ...